solid-contrib/information/code-of-conduct.md

 any race, religion, national origin, sexual orientation, and gender identity and expression.
 - Do not insult or put down other participants.
-Harassment (whether verbal, physical or sexual) and other exclusionary behavior are not acceptable.
+Harassment (whether verbal, physical or sexual) and other exclusionary behavior is not acceptable.
 - Disagreements, both social and technical, happen all the time.
 Whenever inappropriate behaviors are observed members of the community should strive to bring the discussion back to a more professional level.
 In most cases